sveawebpay/php-integration/README.md

 ?>
 ```

-The above example can be found in the [examples/firstorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/firstorder/) folder.
+The above example can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/firstorder/" target="_blank">examples/firstorder</a> folder.

-## 1.1.2 Order building -- how to specify the order items
+#### 1.1.2 Order building -- how to create and specify order row items
-Order row, fee and discount items are added to the order.
-Together the row items amount make up the order total to pay.
+Order row, fee and discount items can be added to the order.
+Together the row items amount add up to the order total to pay.

-Use the [WebPayItem] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/WebPayItem.html) class methods to instantiate various types of row items.
-You can add row items of the type OrderRow, ShippingFee, InvoiceFee, FixedDiscount and RelativeDiscount to the order.
+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/WebPayItem.html" target="_blank">WebPayItem</a> class for methods used to build order row item objects.

-Then add the items to the order object using the [CreateOrderBuilder] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html) methods.
+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html" target="_blank">CreateOrderBuilder</a> for methods used to add row items to an order.

-The following is code excerpt example of how to instantiate and add an order row item to an order:
+The following is an example showing how to instantiate and add an order row item to an order:

 ```php
 ...